fultonj/antelope/glance/minimal.md

 popd
 ```

+By default the minimal overlay sets glance replicas to 0 so use
-If desired, use [replica.sh](replica.sh) to change glance's replica count.
+[replica.sh](replica.sh) to change glance's replica count.

 After Glance is deployed inspect the default configuration built by
 its operator.